LeonTG/SpecHelp/README.md

 # SpecHelp

-Makes you teleport to people on left click in the air & counts spectators
+Makes you teleport to people on left click in the air when you are in spectator mode.